Elam Ministries equips the Iranian church with Bibles and resources that will accelerate growth and discipleship.

 For years Iranian Christians eagerly awaited the completion of Elam’s Old Testament translation so they could read and study the entire Bible.
 A major milestone was reached in September 2014 when the translation was printed and launched after about 20 years of work.

-Hundreds of thousands of copies are now in print, strengthening and blessing Iranian believers in Iran and beyond.
+Nearly 300,000 copies are in print (as of end of 2019), strengthening and blessing Iranian believers in Iran and beyond.
 And the demand for the Scriptures keeps growing.

 You don’t have to spend a long time with new Iranian Christians before the questions begin to flow: